 Fear has been part of the human experience since the very beginning of time.
 A fear of death was (and is) a valid fear that God Himself instilled in His creation as a protection mechanism.
 He warned Adam and Eve not to eat any fruit from the tree of the knowledge of good and evil, or they would die (Gen. 2:17).
 That fear of death was intended to keep them safe and protect them from evil.
 He did not want them to live bound by fear and death, but to live trusting Him; He wanted them to live freely in His Kingdom where He ruled their lives by love, rather than living in feardom where they were ruled by fear.

 A fear of death is a valid fear and it is very likely that Jesus Himself experienced this fear when He knew what He had to suffer on the Cross.
-In the garden of Gethsemane He begged God to release Him from what He knew He had to go through.
+In the garden of Gethsemane He begged our Father to release Him from what He knew He had to go through.
 He experienced all of that on our behalf (see Heb.
 2:17-18) and He knows our tendency to be fearful.

-Right throughout the Bible, again and again God says, “Don’t be afraid!” not because it is a sin to be afraid, but because He loves us – deeply and truly – and He doesn’t want us to live in fear or to be fearful people!
+Right throughout the Bible, again and again God says, “Don’t be afraid!” not because it is a sin to be afraid, but because He loves us – deeply and truly – and He doesn’t want us to live in fear or to be fearful!
 He knows how naturally fearful we are and the good news is that He has done all that is necessary to deliver and rescue us from living in fear: “Since we, God’s children, are human beings – made of flesh and blood – He became flesh and blood too by being born in human form; for only as a human being could He die and in dying break the power of the devil who had the power of death.
 Only in that way could He deliver those who through fear of death have been living all their lives as slaves to constant dread.”
 (Heb.
 2:14,15).

 That is such amazing, good news, and is something we often need to remind ourselves of!
 Our loving Father does not want us to be slaves to fear, or to live in dread, or to be fearful; He wants to set us free from a life lived in fear of death.
 HE is our Deliverance and our Saviour from ourselves and from our fears!

 The antidote to fear is trust: to trust God regardless of circumstances, regardless of whether man can be trusted.
 It just doesn’t matter whether people, governments or leaders are trustworthy or not when you trust in God regardless!
-This trust brings God’s peace and joy flooding in, but His peace is not something known in our heads where we say, “Yes, of course I have God’s peace!” no, it must be our reality.
+This trust brings God’s peace and joy flooding in, but His peace is not something known in our heads where we say, “Yes, of course I have God’s peace!” no, it must be our reality, our way of life.
 This must be something He has done deep in our hearts so that we experience peace in real life no matter what is going on around us!
 This peace is not mere words, but is our actual, real experience.

 If ever there was a message that we need to be spreading in the world today, it is the very good news that we can live in and experience the peace, love, and joy of God that knowing Him and trusting Him brings!
 What a gift we have in the good news of Christ in us!
 And what a gift He Himself is to us and to this world, “I leave the gift of peace with you – My peace.
 Not the kind of fragile peace given by the world, but My perfect peace.
 Don’t yield to fear or be troubled in your hearts – instead, be courageous!”
 (John 14:27).

-In a world living in fear and turmoil today, this message is vital as many are wondering who to trust and who to believe.
+In a world living in fear and turmoil today, this message is vital when many are wondering who to trust and who to believe.
 We simply need to look for and hear Christ, not to look or listen to anything or anyone else, not to trust anyone else, not even ourselves – but to trust only Him and stand on what the Scriptures say.